infinite-007/Jupyter-Lab-as-a-desktop-app-using-Chromium-Ubuntu-Linux-/README.md

 If you close your browser accidently the sever and process would continue running.
 If you want to terminate the process relaunch it and click on the 'shut down' option in jupyter-lab under file menu.

-If you logout from a running session, the server still runs in the background.
-To relogin to the session you would be asked for a token which you can find it by running the command "jupyter-lab list" in the terminal.
+To relogin into a logged out session you would be asked for a token which you can find it by running the command "jupyter-lab list" in the terminal.

 For understanding the command in the 'Exec' field in the .desktop file, just google them and you will get to know.